Ports of Power

 This paper studies how foreign ownership of maritime infrastructure reshapes inland trade networks.
-I combine hand-collected data on Chinese state-backed acquisitions of European ports with 1.5 million truck-level shipments linking 368 NUTS2 regions between 2011 and 2022.
-Using a continuous-treatment event study à la De Chaisemartin and D’Haultfoeuille (2024) that exploits the policy-driven and externally timed rollout of China’s Maritime Silk Road, I estimate effects relative to exposure: higher-exposed regions contract more than lower-exposed ones in the same years.
-A rise in exposure is associated with a 20–30 % relative decline in road-freight volumes and a 4–5 % relative increase in trade-partner concentration.
-The results point to a reconfiguration of trade corridors rather than a uniform collapse, consistent with a reallocation of containerized and re-export traffic within integrated logistics networks.
-This pattern reveals how ownership shocks propagate inland through Europe’s trade routes.
+I combine hand-collected data on Chinese state-backed acquisitions of European ports with 1.5 million truck-level shipments linking 331 NUTS2 European regions between 2011 and 2022.
+Using a continuous-treatment event study that leverages the policy-driven and externally timed rollout of China’s Maritime Silk Road, I estimate heterogeneous effects across European regions based on their baseline port reliance.
+Regions more exposed to Chinese port acquisitions experience relatively larger contractions in trade along both the intensive and extensive margins.
+The results reveal a reconfiguration of trade corridors, consistent with a shift toward containerized transport within existing industrial structures.
+From a policy perspective, the results speak directly to Europe’s strategic concerns in the governance of critical trade infrastructure.

-Presented at: 23rd Conference on Research in Economic Theory & Economics, LBS, LSE (forthcoming)
+Presented at: 23rd Conference on Research in Economic Theory & Economics, LBS, Carlos III, Aix-Marseille, U. of Piraeus, Sveriges Riksbank, OECD, European Central Bank, IE University

 Monetary Policy and Regional Inequality,